Lead, Big Data stream

 Lead, Concept Mapping streams

-Jacquelyn is the Assistant Dean of Research and an Associate Professor in the Faculty of Information and Media Studies at the University of Western Ontario.
-Dr. Burkell’s research focuses on the empirical study of the interaction between people and technology, with a particular emphasis on the role of cognition in such interactions.
+Jacquelyn Burkell is the Assistant Dean of Research and an Associate Professor in the Faculty of Information and Media Studies at the University of Western Ontario.
+Her research focuses on the empirical study of the interaction between people and technology, with a particular emphasis on the role of cognition in such interactions.
 Specific aspects of this research include the impact of presentation on information use and understanding, the design of human-computer interfaces, and the social impact of technology.
 With respect to this latter topic, she is interested in the impact of computer mediation on communication and the perception of self.
 Much of this work focuses on anonymity in online communication, examining how the psuedonymity offered by online communication is experienced by online communicators, and how this experience changes communication behaviour and interpretation.

 Leslie Regan Shade